 When the Invincibles toured, Compton stood alone, in a brittle line up, stroking his way to 184 in a lost cause at Nottingham before falling on the wicket.
 And at Manchester, he played what was perhaps the greatest ever innings of his career.

 After being struck on the arm off a Lindwall bumper, Compton attempted a big hit when the bowler bounced again.
 The ball flew off the edge of his bat and struck him on his forehead.
 Compton staggered and had to retired at 33, with several stitches administered over his eyebrow.
-He resumed at 119 for five and batted with immense composure.
+He resumed at 119 for 5 and batted with immense composure.
 Lindwall tested him with extreme pace, and Compton stood there for five hours and twenty minutes, scoring 145.

 Yet, these were innings played on a dodgy knee.
 He got plenty of runs when he toured South Africa, including a Test hundred and an astounding 300 in three hours against North-Eastern Transvaal.
 But, it was apparent that his movements were not what they used to be.